billmclean/Julia_Lessons/markdown/lesson00.md

 The REPL supports *tab completion* in many contexts.
-For example, if you are not sure about the name of a Julia object you can try typing the first few letters followed by Tab key.
+For example, if you are not sure about the name of a Julia object you can try typing the first few letters and then hitting TAB twice.

-**Exercise.** Type `?sin` followed by Tab.
+**Exercise.** Type `?sin` followed by TAB-TAB.
 You should see a list of several functions.
 Look up the help messages for some of them.

 ## Quitting from the REPL